Jump to topic

 If you are thinking about LASIK, getting a yearly comprehensive eye exam is ideal.
 This way, your eye doctor can track vision changes from year to year.

 Common post-LASIK symptoms include glare, halos, and starbursts at night.
 Previously, eye doctors linked these symptoms to pupils that were larger than the LASIK treatment zone, particularly in dim light.
 However, many studies show that with modern LASIK procedures and wider treatment zones, large pupils do not significantly affect visual outcomes.

-The eye surgeon takes your pupil measurements into account when determining your LASIK treatment plan.
+The eye surgeon takes your pupil measurements into account when determining your vision correction procedure plan.
 Another thing to keep in mind is that your pupils are larger when you are young and get smaller over time.

 These are some conditions that may prevent you from getting LASIK: